OpenOmics/methyl-seek/README.md

 ###### Need combine multiple Snakefiles into one while still keeping four steps different

-Within MethylSnake.sh, alter the R variable to the absolute path of your working directory.

 The pipeline is divided into 4 steps:

  * bismark - which performs quality control steps and maps the data using Bismark, before extracting CpG profiles using MethylDackel.